-The National Health (Pharmaceuticals and Vaccines - Cost Recovery) Regulations 2022 (the Regulations) are made under section 140 of the Act.
-The Regulations prescribe fees and matters relating to the making of applications or submissions for services provided by the Commonwealth in relation to the exercise of certain powers by the Minister under the Act.
+The National Health (Pharmaceuticals and Vaccines - Cost Recovery) Regulations 2022 (the Principal Regulations) prescribes fees and matters relating to the making of applications or submissions for services provided by the Commonwealth in relation to the exercise of certain powers by the Minister under the Act.

-The Department of Health, Disability and Ageing (the department) assesses the cost effectiveness of vaccines for inclusion on the National Immunisation Program (NIP) and drugs for listing on the Pharmaceutical Benefits Scheme (PBS).
+The Department of Health and Aged Care (the department) assesses the cost effectiveness of vaccines for inclusion on the National Immunisation Program (NIP) and drugs for listing on the Pharmaceutical Benefits Scheme (PBS).
 Much of the assessment work is carried out by external evaluators at a cost to Government.
-The Regulations implement cost recovery arrangements whereby these evaluation costs are recouped from the pharmaceutical industry through fees.
-In line with Australian Government Cost Recovery Policy, the Regulations are updated annually to ensure they accurately reflect the efficient costs of providing services.
+The Principal Regulations implement cost recovery arrangements whereby these evaluation costs are recouped from the pharmaceutical industry through fees.
+In line with Australian Government Cost Recovery Policy, the Principal Regulations are updated annually to ensure they accurately reflect the efficient costs of providing services.